ecylchang/VOU_Blazars/README.md

 Usage: vou-blazars { --ra <degrees> --dec <degrees> --area <arcmin> }

-ARGUMENTS:
+ARGUMENTS: <br />
- --ra     : Right Ascension (in DEGREES)
+ --ra     : Right Ascension (in DEGREES) <br />
- --dec    : Declination (in DEGREES)
+ --dec    : Declination (in DEGREES) <br />
- --area   : Searchin Radius (in ARC-MINUTES) around RA,DEC to search for observations
+ --area   : Searchin Radius (in ARC-MINUTES) around RA,DEC to search for observations <br />

-OPTIONS:
+OPTIONS: <br />
---mode    : Running mode
+--mode    : Running mode <br />
-      Options are 'f' find candidate mode (default): finding interesing candidates within a specified region 's' SED mode: obtaining SED for a specified source with given R.A.
-Dec.
+      Options are 'f' find candidate mode (default): finding interesing candidates within a specified region <br />
+                          's' SED mode: obtaining SED for a specified source with given R.A.
+Dec. <br />
                           'l' Light curve mode: obtaining light curve for a specified source with given R.A.
-Dec.
+Dec. <br />

 --nh      : nH column density (in cm^2).
-Default is 5.e20 cm^2
+Default is 5.e20 cm^2 <br />
-            (If the user has installed Heasoft and did not specify the nh, it will use the value calculated by Heasoft)
+            (If the user has installed Heasoft and did not specify the nh, it will use the value calculated by Heasoft) <br />

-First and larger error region, circle (--radius) or elliptical (--major --minor --angle) --radius  : Error circle radius (in ARC-MINUTES).
-Default is 0 --major   : Error elliptical major axis (in ARC-MINUTES).
-Default is 0 --minor   : Error elliptical minor axis (in ARC-MINUTES).
-Default is 0 --angle   : Position angle of the error elliptical (in DEGREES).
-Default is 0
+First and larger error region, circle (--radius) or elliptical (--major --minor --angle) <br />
+--radius  : Error circle radius (in ARC-MINUTES).
+Default is 0 <br />
+--major   : Error elliptical major axis (in ARC-MINUTES).
+Default is 0 <br />
+--minor   : Error elliptical minor axis (in ARC-MINUTES).
+Default is 0 <br />
+--angle   : Position angle of the error elliptical (in DEGREES).
+Default is 0 <br />

-Second and smaller error region, circle (--radius2) or elliptical (--major2 --minor2 --angle2)
+Second and smaller error region, circle (--radius2) or elliptical (--major2 --minor2 --angle2) <br />
 --radius2 : Second error circle radius (in ARC-MINUTES).
-Default is 0 --major2  : Second error elliptical major axis (in ARC-MINUTES).
-Default is 0 --minor2  : Second error elliptical minor axis (in ARC-MINUTES).
-Default is 0 --angle2  : Position angle of the second error elliptical (in DEGREES).
+Default is 0 <br />
+--major2  : Second error elliptical major axis (in ARC-MINUTES).
+Default is 0 <br />
+--minor2  : Second error elliptical minor axis (in ARC-MINUTES).
+Default is 0 <br />
+--angle2  : Position angle of the second error elliptical (in DEGREES).
 Default is 0